Concept

 In an indirect way, Credo celebrates the time-honored tradition of the dinner table argument – that venerated off-the-cuff verbal slugfest punctuated by interjections of gastronomic delight.
 Nothing enhances a great meal like an exciting conversation, and our walls will get the discussion rolling.

-Our chef, Scott Quinn, creates a menu that reflects his deep appreciation of Italian, French, and Mediterranean culinary traditions combined with Northern California sensibilities.
+Our menu reflects deep appreciation of Italian, French, and Mediterranean culinary traditions combined with Northern California sensibilities.
 Distilling robust and complex flavors from simple ingredients—including local produce, sustainable fish, and imported Italian specialty items—and classic preparations, our selections are quintessentially Italian...with a distinct point of view.
 Foraged mushrooms from Connie Green, asparagus from Zuckerman’s Farm, and tomatoes from Ed George all contribute to make our menu unique.
-By supporting our local farmers and purveyors, Chef Scott can give back to our thriving ecosystem.
-That’s not to say we won’t travel far for something truly special.
-Spanish octopus, Kauai blue prawns, and French white asparagus all find their way onto our eclectic menu.
+By supporting our local farmers and purveyors, Credo can give back to our thriving ecosystem.

 Careers